dgist-datalab/trace_generator/README.md

 ## Goal
 The goal of this memory tracing tool is generating raw memory trace files ([.vout] or [.pout]).
-To use MQSim_CXL in [CXL-flash Design Tools](https://github.com/spypaul/MQSim_CXL), the trace files generated from this tool should be translated to [.trace] files by using [Trace Translator](https://github.com/spypaul/trace_translation).
+To use MQSim_CXL in [CXL-flash Design Tools](https://github.com/spypaul/MQSim_CXL), the raw trace files generated from this tool should be translated to [.trace] files by using [Trace Translator](https://github.com/spypaul/trace_translation).

 ## Installation
 This memory tracing tool is composed of three main components: a modified version of Valgrind, the Linux kernel, and scripts to facilitate its use.